EvotecIT/PSWriteHTML/readme.md

 Please make sure to read changes before updating, as we're undergoing some breaking changes.

 - 0.0.123
-  - [x] **Breaking Changes**
+  - [x] **Potentially Breaking Changes**
     - [x] Removed custom Headings (H1,H2,H3,H4,H5,H6) -> `New-HTMLHeading` still works just using defaults
-      - [ ] It was totally inconsistent between H1-H6, probably needs new CSS for those later on that will be consistent and inline with other code
+      - [x] It was totally inconsistent between H1-H6, probably needs new CSS for those later on that will be consistent and inline with other code
     - [x] Removed H7 heading totally - it got there by some copy paste from internet
     - [x] Removed custom Horizontal Line (HR) -> `New-HTMLHorizonalLine` still works just using defaults
-      - [ ] Not looking good, the default one looks better, more consitent but may need some work in the future
+      - [x] Not looking good, the default one looks better, more consitent but may need some work in the future
     - [x] `New-HTMLLogo` is now marked as obsolete.
 It was there from day one but it's not really customizable.
 New way will be given sometime in the future
       - [x] It still works, CSS code is only added when it's used
     - [x] Removed custom link highlights CSS.
 Not sure if it was ever used, hopefully not.
 May come back in future in better form